-However, using Google Analytics can be bittersweet for several reasons.
+However, using Google Analytics can be problematic for several reasons.

 Firstly, you’re missing the complete picture of your PPC performance.
 Even though Google Analytics lets you know which PPC sources your traffic comes from, there is no detailed data on ad spend and ad performance.
 You can link Google Ads to Google Analytics to get the missing information.
 But, you can’t do the same with a non-Google platform, like Facebook Ads or Twitter Ads.

 Secondly, seeing the overview performance of your website is quite inconvenient in Google Analytics.
-You have to jump between the tabs or do multiple CSV exports to spreadsheets to combine all the data you need.
-This whole process is arduous, inconvenient and time-consuming.
+You have to jump between the tabs or do multiple CSV exports to spreadsheets in order to combine all the data you need.
+This whole process is arduous, inconvenient and time consuming.
 Additionally, the native connector of Google Analytics may not provide in-depth metrics for your reports.

 However, with Supermetrics for Excel integration, you can avoid all of those problems.